vormiaphp/vormiaguardphp/README.md

 # VormiaGuardPHP

-**Why VormiaGuardPHP?**
+Is a Laravel package providing guard and authentication endpoints, middleware, and utilities for the Vormia ecosystem.
+It is designed to work with VormiaGuardJS and VormiaQueryJS for full-stack authentication and authorization.

+**VormiaGuard Packages**

 VormiaGuardJS (frontend) enables powerful access control and role-based UI logic, but secure authentication and authorization require backend support.
 VormiaGuardPHP provides the necessary endpoints (/api/user, /api/can-access) and middleware for Laravel, ensuring your frontend and backend work together securely.
 Use VormiaGuardPHP with VormiaGuardJS for a complete, secure, full-stack solution.

-**VormiaGuardPHP** is a Laravel package providing guard and authentication endpoints, middleware, and utilities for the Vormia ecosystem.
-It is designed to work with VormiaGuardJS and VormiaQueryJS for full-stack authentication and authorization.

 ## Features